About Me

 Analyzing Student Reasoning in Astrobiology MOOC Writing

 This was my Honors Thesis in Astronomy, earning me Honors from the W.A.
 Franke Honors College at the University of Arizona.
 I compared student writing assignments with experts to determine what reasoning students tended to use.
-I am working on rewriting this thesis for publication in the journal Astrobiology.

 Scalable Grading of Student Writing in MOOCs